jcaillon/Oetools.Sakoe/docs/index.md

 How to use this command line interface tool:
   - You can escape white spaces in argument/option values by using double quotes (i.e. "my value").
-  - If you need to use a double quote within a double quote, you can do so by double the double quote (i.e. "my ""special"" value").
+  - If you need to use a double quote within a double quote, you can do so by double quoting the double quotes (i.e. "my ""special"" value").
+  - If an extra layer is needed, just double the doubling (i.e. -opt "-mysubopt ""my special """"value""""""").
   - In the 'USAGE' help section, arguments between brackets (i.e. []) are optionals.

 ### Response file parsing